-The Annual Meeting of Stockholders of Altera Corporation, a Delaware corporation, will be held on Monday, May 6, 2013, at 2:30 p.m. local time, at Altera's offices at 101 Innovation Drive, San Jose, California 95134, for the following
+The Annual Meeting of Stockholders of Altera Corporation, a Delaware corporation, will be held on Tuesday, May 13, 2014, at 2:30 p.m. local time, at Altera's offices at 101 Innovation Drive, San Jose, California 95134, for the following purposes:

-- (1) To elect the directors named in the proxy statement to serve until the next annual meeting of stockholders. - To approve an amendment to the 2005 Equity Incentive Plan to increase by 3,000,000 the number of shares of common stock reserved for issuance under the plan. - To approve an amendment to the 2005 Equity Incentive Plan regarding non-employee director equity (3) - (4) To approve an amendment to the 1987 Employee Stock Purchase Plan to increase by 1,000,000 the number of shares of common stock reserved for issuance under the plan. - (5) To approve, on an advisory basis, named executive officer compensation. - (6) To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013. - To transact such other business as may properly come before the meeting or any postponement or adjournment of the meeting.
+(1) To elect the directors named in the proxy statement to serve until the next annual meeting of stockholders.
+To approve an amendment to the 2005 Equity Incentive Plan to (i) extend the term of the plan, (ii) increase by

+(2)3,000,000 the number of shares of common stock reserved for issuance under the plan and (iii) make certain other changes as described in more detail in the proxy statement.

+- (3) To approve an amendment to the 1987 Employee Stock Purchase Plan to increase by 1,000,000 the number of shares of common stock reserved for issuance under the plan. - (4) To approve, on an advisory basis, named executive officer compensation. - To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm $(5){for the first house}$ for the fiscal year ending December 31, 2014. - (6) If properly presented at the annual meeting, to consider a stockholder proposal regarding an independent chair of the board. - (7) To transact such other business as may properly come before the meeting or any postponement or adjournment of the meeting.

 The foregoing items of business are more fully described in the attached proxy statement.
-Only stockholders who owned shares of our common stock at the close of business on March 8, 2013 are entitled to notice of, and to vote at, the meeting.
+Only stockholders who owned shares of our common stock at the close of business on March 14, 2014 are entitled to notice of, and to vote at, the meeting.

-On or about March 26, 2013, we will mail a Notice of Internet Availability of Proxy Materials to our stockholders of record on March 8, 2013, other than those stockholders who previously requested electronic or paper delivery of communications from us.
+On or about April 2, 2014, we will mail a Notice of Internet Availability of Proxy Materials to our stockholders of record on March 14, 2014, other than those stockholders who previously requested electronic or paper delivery of communications from us.
 The notice will contain instructions on how to access an electronic copy of our proxy materials, including this proxy statement and our annual report, as well as instructions with respect to how to vote your shares.